Steve Rickles practices in the employee benefits, estate planning, and business and tax exempt organizations areas.

 - Co-Author, The Colorado Lawyer, Council Notes article, “IRS Challenging Family FLP/LLC Annual Exclusion Gifts.”

-- Member and current President of the Board of Directors of Disability Law Colorado, a non-profit, tax exempt protection and advocacy group protecting the rights of persons with physical or mental disabilities and older people.
+- Past President and Member of the Board of Directors of Disability Law Colorado, a non-profit, tax exempt protection and advocacy group protecting the rights of persons with physical or mental disabilities and older people.

 - Member, Tax and Trusts and Estates sections, Colorado Bar Association